 You can see the cost on the Plans and Pricing Page.
 [Coming Soon!]

-Scholarships will be available for low income families.
+We are offering two domestic and one international scholarship per cohort to give an opportunity for a low-income student to attend school.
 Each student requesting a scholarship will be required to submit an essay describing their personal passion for art, three references, as well as proof of low-income.
 Click [here] for more info.